Last updated on January 23rd, 2023 at 06:59 am

-Drones are no longer a niche technology that only enthusiasts and professionals experiment with.
+Drones are no longer a niche technology only enthusiasts and professionals experiment with.
 Drones are becoming more and more mainstream, with many large companies investing in the technology.
 In fact, according to one industry report, the worldwide drone market is estimated to reach $13 billion by 2023, a more than threefold increase from 2017.
-Given how quickly the drone industry is advancing, it’s certain that we’ll see numerous developments over the next few years.
+Given how quickly the drone industry is advancing, it’s inevitable that we’ll see numerous developments over the next few years.
 These advancements will apply to both consumer and professional-grade drones.
-For this reason, today, we are going to give you our top drone predictions for 2023.
+For this reason, today, we will give you our top drone predictions for 2023.

 1. Drone-Based Reporting

 Local and international news networks often use helicopters and traffic cameras to report on traffic conditions and vehicle accidents.
 However, in recent years, more and more networks and professional news outlets have started to see the potential of drone photography and videography.
-In fact, a growing number of media outlets are using drones to gather essential footage for their stories.
+Many media outlets are using drones to gather essential footage for their stories.
 Drones may give detailed information on road accidents and crisis scenarios while saving time, resources, and money by flying lower.
-For this reason, it’s likely that we will continue to see an increased use of drones in journalism in 2023 and onward.
+For this reason, we will likely continue to see an increased use of drones in journalism in 2023 and onward.

 2. Solar Power Plant Surveillance

-In order to meet the growing demand for solar power, several solar farms across the US are in construction.
+Several solar farms across the US are in construction to meet the growing demand for solar power.
 According to industry analysts, they will be done sometime in 2023.
-Due to the difficulty of monitoring operational efficiency across such a wide range of locations, drones will be used to assist.
+Due to the difficulty of monitoring operational efficiency across such a wide range of locations, drones will assist.
 Implementing autonomous drones that carry thermographic cameras allows for round-the-clock, in-depth inspection of solar farms.
-This will help companies that run solar farms easily check for problems like wear and tear, temperature discrepancies, and equipment failure.
+This will help companies that run solar farms quickly check for problems like wear and tear, temperature discrepancies, and equipment failure.

 3. Using Drone Technology with Digital Replicas